SIBERIAN TIGERS, YIDDISH HERITAGE AND SOVIET ALLURE IN russia's far EAST

 DAY 12 - Vladivostok

-- Morning arrival in Vladivostok, the very end of the trans-Siberian railway.
+- Morning arrival in Vladivostok, the legendary Soviet port on the Pacific and the very end of the trans-Siberian railway.

 - Vladivostok sightseeing: mighty bridges, lonely lighthouses, lively markets, sandy beaches and Soviet glory.